IceHe/lib/auth/oauth-2-in-action.md

 - **No secret or signature is involved.**
 - **TLS is the basis of the security model.**

+**The original OAuth 1.0 protocol called for tokens that also had an associated secret, which was used to calculate a signature across the request.**
+**This signature was then verified by the protected resource alongside the token value itself, proving possession of both the token and its associated secret.**
+**Calculating this signature correctly and consistently turned out to be a big burden for client and server developers, and the process was prone to many frustrating errors.**
+Calculating the signature depended on many factors, such as encoding string values, ordering the request parameters, and canonization of the URI.
+In combination with the fact that cryptography doesn't forgive even the smallest mistake, things constantly broke because of mismatching signatures.

+……

+Furthermore, the requirement for TLS never went away.
+Without TLS for the get-a-token step, the access token and its secret could be stolen.
+Without TLS for the use-a-token step, the results of the authorized call could be stolen (and sometimes replayed within a time window).
+As a result, **OAuth 1.0 had the reputation of being a complicated, difficult-to-use protocol.**
+The **new OAuth 2.0 specification was formed with bearer tokens at the center of a new simplified protocol.**
+_Message-level signatures weren't entirely abandoned, but merely set aside.
+With time, some users of the OAuth 2.0 specification asked for an extension of the protocol that included some sort of sig- nature; we'll meet some alternatives to bearer tokens in chapter 15._

 ### 10.2 Risks and considerations of using bearer tokens

 ### 10.3 How to protect bearer tokens